Bajron/composeit/README.md

 This package is still during prototyping / exploratory development.

-Currently it is as a toy project, not a production ready solution.
+Currently it is as a toy/experimental project, not a production ready solution.
 Checkout a rough plan of development in [TODO.md](TODO.md) and [COMPOSE.md](COMPOSE.md)

 It might be just good enough for your use case, but no guarantees.